premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2010-12-20-the-diary-of-an-unreasonable-man-madhav-mathur-book-review.md

 layout: post
 lang: english
 type: blog
+permalink: /english/blog/:title/

+date: 2010-12-20
 title: The Diary Of An Unreasonable Man
-date: 2010-12-20
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** The Diary Of An Unreasonable Man